malfunkt/arpfox/README.md

 There are [some programs](https://en.wikipedia.org/wiki/ARP_spoofing#Defense) that can help you against ARP spoofing.
-Sometimes programs like these may be inconvenient because we usually roam over different networks all the time and these programs require usto hack stuff before actually starting being productive.
+Sometimes programs like these may be inconvenient because we usually roam over different networks all the time and these programs require us to hack stuff before actually starting being productive.
 Keeping an static ARP table is simply not practical enough for most users.